-- Preparation of inventories of chemical products at the national level (this was done based upon training provided by UNIDO) where the following groups were trained; pesticides (Min of Agriculture); PCBs (National Company of Water and Electricity - Ministry of Energy and Mines); D&F (led by a national consultant).
-Each group included a report on contaminated sites.
-Also, a national consultant conducted a Socio Economic Impact Study of the POPs effects on health and environment.

-- 1075

-2. A workshop was carried out to identify priorities and objectives for training.
-This was followed by a validation workshop (Feb 2005).

-- 1077

-3. Finally, the workshop for the preparation of action plans was conducted (April 05) under 1078
+3. Finally, the workshop for the preparation of action plans was conducted (April 05) under the direction of UNITAR.
+The following groups participated in the UNITAR training workshop: pesticides ([Min. of Agriculture); dioxins and furans (national consultant); PCBs (National Company of Water and Electricity- Ministry of Energy and Mines); Information-Education-Training - Communication-Exchange of information (national consultant); and, Contaminated sites (national consultant).

-1079

-1079

-1079

-1080

-1080

-1081

-1081

-1082

-1082

-1083

-- 1084 The Principal Technical Advisor (national consultant) was responsible for reviewing and 1085 coordinating action plans under the direction of National Coordinator.
-The NIP was approved at 1086 the country level Sept.
+The Principal Technical Advisor (national consultant) was responsible for reviewing and coordinating action plans under the direction of National Coordinator.
+The NIP was approved at the country level Sept.
 2005.
-Although the NIP has not been implemented as a national effort, 1087 the PCB component has begun its own independent implementation within the framework of a 1088 regional project (the GEF-financed project led by Senegal which is the Regional Center for the 1089 Basil Convention for the Francophone Countries.)
-This was endorsed by the Chad-GEF focal 1090 point in March 2005.
+Although the NIP has not been implemented as a national effort, the PCB component has begun its own independent implementation within the framework of a regional project (the GEF-financed project led by Senegal which is the Regional Center for the Basil Convention for the Francophone Countries.)
+This was endorsed by the Chad-GEF focal point in March 2005.
 The first phase (2007-2008) has been completed.
-It dealt with re-1091 inventorying the PCB in the country and preparing the action plan.
+It dealt with reinventorying the PCB in the country and preparing the action plan.
 Regrettably, for the other

-1092 POPs chemicals, there is nothing upcoming in terms of financing possibilities, with the possible 1093 exception of another regional effort in capacity building run by UNIDO.
+POPs chemicals, there is nothing upcoming in terms of financing possibilities, with the possible exception of another regional effort in capacity building run by UNIDO.

-1095 III.1.4 - Comoros
+III.1.4 - Comoros

-1097 The Union of Comoros was one of the first countries to sign the Stockholm Convention on 22 1098 May 2001.
-The adoption of the Convention by the National Assembly took place in November 1099 2006 and its ratification in January 2007.
-UNITAR conducted the following training activities: 1100 the preparation of the national profile in 2005; this was followed by training key stakeholders 1101 (Ministry of Agriculture, Fisheries and Environment, henceforth (MAFE) to carry out 1102 inventories related to PCB, dioxin and furan and pesticides; and, finally, in 2007, a training 1103 workshop for preparation of the action plans.
+The Union of Comoros was one of the first countries to sign the Stockholm Convention on 22 May 2001.
+The adoption of the Convention by the National Assembly took place in November 2006 and its ratification in January 2007.
+UNITAR conducted the following training activities: the preparation of the national profile in 2005; this was followed by training key stakeholders (Ministry of Agriculture, Fisheries and Environment, henceforth (MAFE) to carry out inventories related to PCB, dioxin and furan and pesticides; and, finally, in 2007, a training workshop for preparation of the action plans.